 Valley Ford home prices are not only among the most expensive in California, but Valley Ford real estate also consistently ranks among the most expensive in America.

-Because occupations involving physical labor dominate the local economy, Valley Ford is generally considered to be a blue-collar town.
-0.00% of the Valley Ford workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Valley Ford, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Valley Ford’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Valley Ford is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Valley Ford who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Valley Ford’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.